 This secretive behavior made it difficult for early collectors to procure specimens of this species, and for ornithologists to study it.
-The species was first described by John Latham in 1790 from a specimen taken in Georgia; the species was named for John L. LeConte, a physician friend of J.J.
-Audubon and a distinguished entomologist.
-The second specimen was taken in the early 1830s in North Dakota by Prince Maximilian von Wied; the third, also from North Dakota, in 1843 by John Bell (in company with J. J. Audubon); and the fourth in 1872 by Gideon Lincecum in Texas (Wied 1858, Allen 1886b, Walkinshaw 1968c).
-In 1873 Elliot Coues discovered the species on its breeding grounds in North Dakota (Coues 1878d, Walkinshaw 1937a).
-The first nest was found in Manitoba, in 1882 as first claimed by E. T. Seton (11), or perhaps in 1883 by W. Raine (Raine 1894b).
-By the time Walkinshaw (8) prepared his species account of Le Conte's Sparrow for A. C. Bent's life-history series, he estimated that not more than 50 nests had been found; in the 30 years since then not that many more nests have been found (Lowther 1996a); but in 1998 began a 4-year study of grassland birds in North Dakota and Minnesota that accumulated observations of 50 more nests (Winter et al. 2005b).
+The species was first described by John Latham in 1790 from a specimen taken in Georgia; the species was named for John L. LeConte, a physician friend of John James Audubon and a distinguished entomologist.
+The second specimen was taken in the early 1830s in North Dakota by Prince Maximilian von Wied; the third, also from North Dakota, in 1843 by John Bell (in company with J. J. Audubon); and the fourth in 1872 by Gideon Lincecum in Texas (6, 7, 8).
+In 1873, Elliot Coues discovered the species on its breeding grounds in North Dakota (9, 10).
+The first nest was found in Manitoba in 1882, as first claimed by E. T. Seton (11), or perhaps in 1883 by W. Raine (12).
+By the time Walkinshaw (8) prepared his species account of the LeConte's Sparrow for A. C. Bent's life-history series, he estimated that not more than 50 nests had been found.
+In the subsequent 30 years, not many more nests were found (13); but starting in 1998, a 4-year study of grassland birds in North Dakota and Minnesota accumulated observations of 50 more nests (14).